tfwright/spur/README.md

 ### "Callbacks"

-If you want to make use of automatic tracking of inserts, updates and deletes, make sure your objects implement the required fields as functions.
+If you want to make use of automatic tracking of inserts, updates and deletes, make sure your objects implement the required fields as functions:

 ```
 defmodule Battle do